nathanvale/form-foundations/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: "❓Question"
+name: '❓Question'
+about:
-about: 'Have a question?
-Checkout the #formik channel on Reactiflux Discord channel or on Spectrum.'
+  'Have a question?
+Checkout the #form-foundations channel on Reactiflux Discord channel or on Spectrum.'
 ---

 ## ❓Question

-Seriously, for immediate help, just ask your question on the #formik channel on [Reactiflux](https://discordapp.com/invite/MbKwYuq).
+Seriously, for immediate help, just ask your question on the #form-foundations channel on [Reactiflux](https://discordapp.com/invite/MbKwYuq).